-The next meeting will be virtual on Monday, April 04, 2022 from 10:00 a.m. to 12:00 p.m.
-EDT.
-All directly and materially affected persons are welcome to attend and should e-mail firstname.lastname@example.org for additional information.
+The next meeting will be an in-person and virtual on Monday, October 31, 2022 from 8:00 a.m. to 12:00 p.m.
+CT.
+All directly and materially affected persons are welcome to attend and should e-mail email@example.com for additional information.

 Within the SNT-TC-1A committee, there is a dedicated group of volunteers that addresses interpretations.
 Whenever the ISC receives an interpretation request for SNT-TC-1A, ISC staff will review to determine if an interpretation has been previously submitted.
 If not, the information is logged and forwarded to the interpretation panel to review and recommend a course of action.
 That recommendation is then sent out to the SNT-TC-1A committee for vote and then the ISC will communicate the response to the originator of the interpretation.
 Depending on the outcome of the interpretation, it may be considered necessary to propose a change to SNT-TC-1A as a result of the interpretation.
 Below shows the flow chart of the SNT-TC-1A Interpretation Process.

 SNT-TC-1A is revised and republished every four years.
 In between publishing cycles, ISC receives questions, comments, and proposed changes from the public.
 If you have any proposed changes, send those to the ISC for review by the committee (Standards@asnt.org).
 All the committee asks is the proposer includes rationale for making any proposed changes to the document.
 This will assist in expediting the proposal.